HussainAther/philosophy/causality/epistemology.md

 observations of the phenomenon to be explained, by performing experiments if need be.
 One compiles a table of positive instances (cases in which the phenomenon occurs), a table of negative instances (cases in which the phenomenon does not occur), and a table of partial instances (cases in which the phenomenon occurs to a certain degree).

+The mainstream of inductivist artificial intelligence (AI) approaches have the following feature in common.
+In order that causal relationships can be gleaned from statistical rela- tionships, the approaches assume the Causal Markov Condition holds of physical causality and physical probability.205 Of course a causal net contains the Causal Markov Condition as an inbuilt assumption.
+In the case of structural equation models the Causal Markov Condition is a consequence of the representation of each variable as a function just of its direct causes and an error variable, given the further assumption that all error variables are probabilistically independent.